OpenArabic/0800AH/data/0764Safadi/0764Safadi.WafiBiWafayat/README.md

 PageV03P087 -> wrong page break
 entry 185 او instead of ابو

-and a couple of similar mistakes
++ many similar mistakes some as well in the headlines -> I did not correct them

 ## 4. Add any comments on the text